sequix/sup/README.md

 startSeconds = 5
 # How to react when the supervised process went down.
 One of 'on-failure', 'always', 'none'. 'on-failure' by default.
 restartStrategy = "on-failure"
+# User of the supervised process.
+Inherited from sup by default.
+user = "root"
+# Group of the supervised process.
+Inherited from sup by default.
+group = "root"
 # Environment variables to the supervised process.
 [program.process.envs]
 ENV_VAR1 = "val1"